finos/compliant-financial-infrastructure/docs/open-roles/project-operations-manager.md

 The Project Operations Manager works closely with the Cloud Service Certification Lead Maintainer and ensures the project team can collaborate smoothly.
 The Project Operations Manager will reach out to FINOS for assistance and support as they need it.

+## Contact Cloud Service Certification

-Email Peter Thomas, Cloud Service Certification Lead Maintainer, at peter.thomas@db.com for more information or drop into the next [Cloud Service Certification Project Meeting](https://github.com/finos/cloud-service-certification/issues?q=label%3Ameeting+) to say hello.
+Contact Peter Thomas, Cloud Service Certification Lead Maintainer, at peter.thomas@db.com for more information or drop into the next [Cloud Service Certification Project Meeting](https://github.com/finos/cloud-service-certification/issues?q=label%3Ameeting+) to say hello.

 🌤 🚀